Improve the Air Quality of Your Home

 Dryer sheets

-Consider using wool dryer balls to reduce wrinkles and soften clothes without any chemicals.
+Consider using wool dryer balls to reduce wrinkles and soften clothes without chemicals.

 All-purpose cleaners

-Using vinegar as an all-purpose cleaner is an excellent chemical-free alternative since acetic acid can kill germs.
-If you prefer something that smells better, try mixing some essential oils with water like tea tree oil or orange oil.
+As an all-purpose cleaner, vinegar is an excellent chemical-free alternative since acetic acid can kill germs.
+If you prefer something that smells better, try mixing some essential oils with water, like tea tree or orange.

 Your home should be a place to feel relaxed and worry-free.
 If the air quality inside your house is poor, it can affect the air you breathe and lead to various health problems.
 Make sure you keep your home clean and try switching to chemical-free products so you can breathe more easily.